vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 - Real time indexing of vectors and update documents with vectors
 - True partial updates to update inventory status at scale

-Since we use the Amazon Products dataset we also recommend these resources:
+Since we use the Amazon Products dataset, we also recommend these resources:

 - [Vespa.ai Use case Shopping Search](https://docs.vespa.ai/en/use-case-shopping.html)
 - [E-commerce search and recommendation with Vespa.ai ](https://blog.vespa.ai/e-commerce-search-and-recommendation-with-vespaai/)